pop123-ux/ResNet_Family-from-scratch/README.md

 **The main goal** of this repository is understanding skip connections, residual blocks, projection shortcuts, feature-map scaling, Batch Normalization, and the transition from shallow CNNs toward genuinely deep architectures.

-**A second goal** was dissecting the ResNet-like architectures solely from the pictures inside [](IMAGES) and translating the thorough graphical details into PyTorch code
+**A second goal** was dissecting the ResNet-like architectures solely from the pictures observed ([see here](IMAGES)) and translating the thorough graphical details into PyTorch code

 ## Layout ##